Frank J. Wilson: Later career

 Wilson was part of the team investigating the Lindbergh kidnapping.
 Some sources indicate that Wilson had insisted on tracking the serial numbers on the gold certificates used as ransom money (which ultimately led to the arrest and conviction of Bruno Richard Hauptmann).
 Other sources credit Elmer Irey.

 In 1936, Wilson was named chief of the Secret Service and, resisting attempts by J. Edgar Hoover to transfer the Secret Service to the Justice Department under the jurisdiction of the FBI during the early 1940s, he had nearly eliminated the production and distribution of counterfeit money through a nationwide education program called "Know Your Money" by the time of his retirement in 1947.
 During his administration, he also initiated practices in presidential security which have since become standard procedure.

 An article he wrote, Undercover Man: He Trapped Capone, was the basis for the 1949 film The Undercover Man.
 In the Brian De Palma 1987 film The Untouchables, the character Oscar Wallace (played by Charles Martin Smith) is loosely based upon Wilson.

 On top of writing Undercover Man: He Trapped Capone in 1949, Wilson also wrote other books.
 In 1940 his first book was The Archives, and in 1945 he wrote Doubtful Dollars both of which have to do with his illustrious career.

-Wilson died at the Georgetown University Hospital in Washington, DC on June 22, 1970, at the age of 83.
+Wilson died at the Georgetown University Hospital in Washington, D.C. on June 22, 1970, at the age of 83.